International Activities in Cucurbit Breeding

 New scientists on the cucurbit breeding project at NC State should visit the page on getting established.

-One of the objectives of my project is to collect germplasm from the centers of origin (Vavilov) or centers of diversity (Harlan) for cucumber, luffa gourd, and watermelon.
+One of the objectives of my project is to collect germplasm from the centers of origin (Vavilov) or centers of diversity (Harlan) for cucumber, melon, gourd, and watermelon.
 Below are some of the expeditions I have been involved with.

 One major accomplishment was to establish links between U.S. researchers interested in cucurbit germplasm and the new Plant Genetic Resources Unit in Pretoria, Republic of South Africa.
 A second accomplishment was to collect melon (Cucumis) and watermelon (Citrullus) land races, and related species (Kirkbride, 1993).
 Such germplasm is useful for improving cultivars by adding new traits or increasing performance.
-Future germplasm exchanges with and expeditions to southern Africa are planned to expand the world’s germplasm collection of species related to melon and watermelon.
+Future germplasm exchanges with and expeditions to southern Africa are needed to expand the world’s germplasm collection of species related to melon and watermelon.
 The primary countries of interest for new expeditions are Namibia, Botswana, Zimbabwe, Zambia, and Angola.

 A team of 4 researchers (Todd Wehner, James McCreight, Bill Rhodes and Xingping Zhang) went to the People’s Republic of China to exchange cucurbit germplasm and tour institutes working in areas of mutual interest.
 The third photograph shows the team in a Mongolian-style restaurant in Beijing.